 - Rockingham County

 - Stafford County

 - Sullivan County

 Throughout the counties listed, we can represent clients in the following cities, and are not limited to these locations:

 No matter where you are in the state, our New Hampshire attorneys will be there to represent and advocate for you.
 We will be your voice within the criminal or civil court system when you need it the most.
 To learn more about the types of legal services we can provide, contact us to schedule your free consultation today.
-We represent New Hampshire.
+We represent Dover and Portsmouth.
 We represent you.